ZJUVAI/Newclid/docs/manual/default_files/definitions.rst

 The definitions available in the defs.txt file are the following (definitions in section :ref:`New Definitions` were added by us and are available in new_defs.txt):

 - **angle_bisector x a b c:** From non-collinear points a, b, c, creates x in the internal bisector of angle abc, with vertex at b.
 Adds the statement that angle abx and angle xbc are congruent.
-Can be subjected to intersections.
+Construction returns a line that can be subjected to intersections.

-- **angle_mirror x a b c:**
+- **angle_mirror x a b c:** From non-collinear points a, b, c, creates x on the opposite side of bc with respect to a in a way that angle abx doubles angle abc.
+Adds the statement that angle abc and angle cbx are congruent.
+Construction returns a ray that can be subjected to intersections.

 - **circle x a b c:** From non-collinear points a, b, c, creates x the center of the circle through a, b, c.
 Adds the congruence statements that xa=xb and xb=xc.